Book Club Questions

 4. What kind of relationship has Matt built with his neighbor Mrs. Grimshaw?

-11. In what chapter in the novel did you think Ron the CAT operator might be Brad Harper?
+11. What chapter of the novel did you think Ron, the CAT operator, might be Brad Harper?

 1. Which character in the novel did you especially relate to?
 Why?

 2. What did you think of the author's storytelling approach--providing chapters

 for Mary Malone to speak her mind in the first person and then allowing Matt chapters to tell the

 story in the first person as well?
 Would you have liked the author to give Matt an equal amount of

 3. Did you consider Aunt Zoe's working with Mary at the Willows a hindrance

 4. Was Matt too hard on Mary when he learned she went out to Afton on her own after her injury?